Saudi Arabia denies hacking Amazon CEO Jeff Bezos' phone - WCBI TV | Your News Leader

 “That’s the way things work in Saudi Arabia.
 That’s the way things work in MBS’s world,” he said.
 “It was a clear attempt to blackmail Bezos into changing Washington Post coverage and relieving scrutiny on Mohammad bin Salman’s reckless actions.”

-Agnes Callamard, the U.N. special rapporteur on extrajudicial, summary or arbitrary executions, confirmed to CBS News’ Pamela Falk that that she and colleague David Kaye would release the public statement Wednesday, and that the U.N. would release more extensive findings regarding the allegations as part of a larger report that Callamard and Kaye were expected to produce in May or June.
+Callamard, one of the U.N. experts behind the report, told CBS News’ Pamela Falk that she and Kaye would release more extensive findings regarding the allegations as part of a larger report they were expected to produce in May or June.

-The Washington Post, Amazon and Jeff Bezos’ team did not immediately return requests for comment.
+The Washington Post, Amazon and Jeff Bezos’ team did not immediately return CBS News’ requests for comment.